lando/lando/docs/contrib/guides-intro.md

 Guides are intended to fill in the gaps between our documentation and real world usage by providing concise, code-snippet-heavy content that answer specific techincal questions.

-You can think of them as glorified gists or less shitty and more curated Stack Overflow articles.
+You can think of them as glorified gists or more curated Stack Overflow articles.

-**So you wanna to write a guide?** Holla!
+**So you want to write a guide?** Holla!
 That's great because it's not very hard!

 ## What is a guide?